AlexKven/kwh-modbus/documentation/slave_register_specification.md

   	* 4 to 3.5+(L/2): Characters of the device name, where L is the length of the name as defined by the slave
 * 3: Read device data
   * This is for reading actual data from a device, such as a power reading value at a particular time.
-  * The response to this will have a state of 2.
+  * The response to this will have a state of 3.
   * The data in this response will have the following format:
     * 0 to 1: The time for the start of the request
     * 2: The number of data points being requested
-  	* 3 to N: TBD
+    * 3: The page (0-255) requested (0 if first request)
+    * 3.5: Max data points requested (0 if we don't request a max).
+Data points beyond this is guaranteed to be paginated by the slave
 * 4: Write data
   * This is for writing data from *any* device, including itself (if supported).
-  * The response to this will have a state of 3.
+  * The response to this will have a state of 4.
   * Data format TBD
 * 32770 (0x8002): Broadcasts time in unsigned Y2K epoch time that is used by Arduino time library
   * Goes to all slaves at once